UX Articles

 Indeed, users shopping for a gift will want to know if gifting options are available on a site — for example, if gift wrapping or custom messages are available — without having to go through multiple steps of the checkout process before potentially discovering the site doesn’t offer gifting, or the specific gifting options they are looking for.

-If users are forced to add items and view them in their cart (or navigate the Help section) in order to find details about available gifting options, some will falsely conclude that the site doesn’t offer gifting options and choose to abandon the site instead.
+If users are forced to add items and view them in their cart (or navigate the help section) in order to find details about available gifting options, some will falsely conclude that the site doesn’t offer gifting options and choose to abandon the site instead.

-This information on the product page should clarify that gifting options are available, and provide additional details either directly on the product page or through a link to more information elsewhere.
 To avoid cluttering the product details page when an abundance of gift options are available, clarifying information can be provided in a tooltip, overlay, or link rather than be fully described on the main product page.

 Gifting is a primary reason many users shop at 1-800flowers.com.
 Therefore, it makes sense to go into greater detail about the gifting options available on the product page.
 Allowing users to see what their gifts will look like upon final delivery — with gift boxes or custom gift messages — can put their minds at ease about their purchases.

 For sites that ship most of their orders as gifts, providing more detailed gifting information as early as the product page offers a competitive advantage for those users who want to put extra care into their gift giving.
-(Consider performing a competitive analysis of UX to identify opportunities to out-perform competitors.)

-4) Allow Users to Designate Gifts in the Cart (61% Don’t)
+3) Allow Users to Designate Gifts in the Cart (68% Don’t)

 Other users, coming to the site with the sole purpose of purchasing a gift, may misinterpret the lack of gifting options in the cart as an indication that the site doesn’t offer gifting at all, and may consequently abandon.